Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free

 Temp Mail is a neat idea for an email app.
 It lets the user create temporary, disposable email addresses for one or two time uses.
-You can create one to receive files from another person or create one to sign up for a thing that would for sure send you spam email.
-It doesn’t require registration and your email is disposed of when you’re done.
-It also supports multiple languages, QR code support, and you can make custom email names.
-In a world where spam and privacy are things, this is a decently good bridge between the two.
+You can create one to receive files from another person or create one to sign up for a thing that would send you a spam email.
+It doesn’t require registration; your email is disposed of when you’re done.
+It also supports multiple languages and QR code support; you can make custom email names.
+This is a decently good bridge between the two in a world where spam and privacy are things.

 TypeApp Email

 TypeApp Email is a fairly run-of-the-mill email client.
 It does all of the stuff you would expect.
-That includes support for most email services, a unified inbox, push notifications, rich text emails, wireless printing support, and some other useful features as well.
+That includes support for most email services, a unified inbox, push notifications, rich text emails, wireless printing support, and other valuable features.
 You also get Wear OS support, a dark mode, themes, and other customization features.
 It certainly won’t blow your mind.
 However, it’s a good, simple email app that does what it says it does.
 We also liked the Material Design UI in our testing and the relatively simple method of switching accounts.
 It reminds us a lot of Blue Mail in terms of its UI.
-In any case, it’s good, it’s just not exciting.
+In any case, it’s good; it’s just not exciting.

 Individual clients like Yahoo